A Dreamy Journey Through Byzantine Mosaics

 Mosaics of Mount Nebo, Jordan

-Mount Nebo is a site that is home to some Byzantine churches.
+Mount Nebo is a site that is home to some Byzantine churches and Byzantine mosaics.
 For instance, The Church of Saints Lot and Procopius, has an extravagantly tiled floor portraying grape harvest.
 It has been that grape harvest could symbolically relate to the wine component in the Lord’s Supper or Eucharist.
-This well-crafted handmade mosaic art, is located in the baptistery where children were baptized and thus included into the Christian faith.
+This well-crafted handmade Byzantine mosaic, is located in the baptistery where children were baptized and thus included into the Christian faith.

 Another mosaic art found in Mount Nebo, shows men and animals divided into four scenes.
 The first two depict hunting scenarios between soldiers and a lioness or a shepherd and a lion.
 Moreover, the other two represent a more harmonic relationship between animals and humans.
 As for the boundaries of the mosaics, they have a chain-like pattern.

 Mosaics of Monastery of Saint Catherine, Mount Sinai

 In this particular church, the Mosaic of Transfiguration is in the spot light.
 It represents two occasions when God was seen by the prophet Elijah and by the Prophet Moses.
 Within this religious piece of art, Christ is depicted as having black hair and a beard.
 Around him, the two prophets linger dazzled by his appearance.

 Because it was so skillfully crafted, it has been speculated that mosaic art practitioners straight from Constantinople.
 Moreover, it won the admiration of several monks who considered it as a mean to transcend to utmost holiness and to witness God’s infinite glory.
 Today, the church is also called the “Church of the Transfiguration of Christ the Savior” just because of this magnificent mosaic.